tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 The division of labor is not something that is necessarily imposed on us by management.
 Like everyone else, Software Engineers want to be good at their job, they are looking for mastery of their field.
 This is of course easier to achieve if you specialize to a limited set skills.
 Most backend developers I know do not want to write code in the Frontend.
 And vice versa.
 If your proficient using framework X, it could become your default solution and you're could become hesitant to use framework Y or no framework at all.
 A developer in Java, Kotlin, C#, Scala, F#, PHP,... often doesn't want to start programming in another language ecosystem.
 Someone whose main interest is in databases, UX doesn't want to write backend code.
 It is out of their field of interest.
 And of course no self-respecting backend developer wants to develop a frontend.

 This makes perfect sense.
 We want to do what we are best, most efficient at.
-Wich often correlates with what we most enjoy.
+Which often correlates with what we most enjoy.
 To each their job.

-[Divsion of labor]
+[Division of labor]

 ### First time right